OpenRCT2/OpenRCT2/readme.md

 These PowerShell scripts are stored in ```.\scripts\ps``` and have parameters.
 Once you have use the build script once, further development can be done within Visual Studio by opening ```openrct2.sln```.
 The build scripts have several commands allowing you to rebuild certain components such ```g2.dat``` or language files.

 ### Mac:
-We support native builds on macOS (limited to i386 only for now).
+We support native builds macOS (limited to i386 only for now).
 Make sure that you have [Homebrew](http://brew.sh/) installed and than run the following commands to install all the needed libraries and build OpenRCT2.
 ```
 # Install libraries